tjaensch/llm_nonsense_chatbot/README.md

-# Live link to Nonsense ChatBot
+# Live link to LLM Nonsense ChatBot
 [https://llm-nonsense-chatbot.streamlit.app/](https://llm-nonsense-chatbot.streamlit.app/)

 # What is this?